jnpaulson/courses-HarvardX-IDS-Mod-1/chapter5.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Summarizing with dplyr description : dplyr, The Dot Placeholder, Group By, Sorting Data Tables